 The Charter Commission is responsible for reviewing and revising the City Charter to ensure that it meets all applicable State and Federal laws and meets the needs of the citizens of Northfield.
 The City Charter is the constitution of Northfield's city government.

 The Charter Commission consists of seven voting members.
 Each member serves a four-year term as designated by State Statutes.
 Members do not receive compensation.

-Any registered voter of the City of Northfield may submit an application.
+Any registered voter of Northfield may submit an application.
+A resume of the nominee should be included with the application.
 No person is disqualified from serving on the Charter Commission by reason of holding any other elective or appointive office other than judicial.

 Nominations are received by the Administration Office at City Hall, 801 Washington Street, Northfield, Minnesota.

 The chairperson of the Charter Commission will oversee the process for receiving, verifying eligibility and forwarding applications of qualified applicants to the Chief Judge of the Third Judicial District Court who will make the appointment(s).
 Persons appointed must file an acceptance and oath of office with the Court Administrator within 30 days following issuance of the order appointing, or the person will be deemed to have resigned.